https://https://uk.trip.com/toplist/tripbest/recommend/italy/best-things-to-do/10070100026090

 Avatar 3

-Just close to the attractions, I was attracted by the angel sculptures on both sides of the bridge.
-When you enter the Fort Saint Angel, you must go to the top place to see, overlooking many monuments across the river, including the corner of the Colosseum.
-Also the sandwiches in the central cafe are good and cheap, but have to sit and eat there, if the sun is too sun, there is basically no shade
+As soon as I approached the scenic spot, I was attracted by the angel sculptures on both sides of the bridge.
+When entering Castel Sant'Angelo, you must go to the top to have a look, where you can overlook many ancient monuments on the other side of the river, including a corner of the Colosseum.
+In addition, the sandwiches at the Central Cafe are good and cheap, but you have to sit there to eat.
+If the sun is strong, it will be too hot and there is basically no shade.

 1